victorrndungu/Pacman1.1/README.md

 ## Getting Help
-or questions, suggestions, or troubleshooting, you can:
+ for questions, suggestions, or troubleshooting, you can:

 Check the project’s GitHub Issues page: GitHub Issues.
 Ask in the Discussions section on GitHub for help from other users and developers.